sliverc/rbtree/README.rst

 Comparators
 ===========

-Some basic comparators usually you would define your own.
+Some basic comparators, you would usually define your own.

 rb_safe_cmp_m
 ----------------

-Base for safe value comparator.
+Base for safe value comparators.

 x, y
    Values to compare